FaizahMalik/cfg-games-project/README.md

     - Display text, focused or on the side
     - Show the welcome and goodbye screens
 - `word_picker.py`
-  - This is where the WordPicker class which allows the user to play Campaign mode.
+  - This is where the WordPicker class is that allows the user to play Campaign mode as well as reads and processes the words_list.json file to produce the words to be guessed.
 - `words_list.json`
   - This file includes all the words we use in the WordGuesser game.